evsouc29/member-github-profiles/profile-list.md

-# list of github profiles
+# List of github profiles
 Add your profile below.

 ## NAME | USERNAME